tinymce/tinymce-docs/integrations/react.md

         _(Optional)_ The `cloudChannel` option can be used to connect to one of the following cloud channels:

         - `5-stable` (**Default**): The current enterprise release of TinyMCE.
-        - `5-testing`: The current release candidate for next enterprise release of TinyMCE.
+        - `5-testing`: The current release candidate for the next enterprise release of TinyMCE.
         - `5-dev`: The nightly-build version of TinyMCE.

         Such as: